-- Regular Emollient to reduce scale and itch

-- Topical steroids -short-term intermittent use of a potent topical steroid such as beclomethasone 0.1% or in combination with calcipitriol e.g. dovobet

-- Vit D analoge eg. Dovonex
+- Regular Emollient to reduce scale and itch even in scalp -eg hydromol.
+Can help soften scales and allow medication to be used more effectively subsequently. - Topical steroids -short-term intermittent use of a potent topical steroid such as beclomethasone 0.1% or in combination with calcipitriol e.g. dovobet - Vit D analoge eg. Dovonex